Atlassian Confluence plugin

 4. API token:

-Enter a current API token generated from the email address in the Before you start section.
+Enter the API token generated from the email address in the Creating an API token section.

 Next Steps